On optimizing discrete Morse functions: Introduction

-Our main results as far as machinery for constructing discrete Morse functions are: (1) that a pair of critical cells $\tau ,\sigma $ in a lexicographic discrete Morse function may be cancelled whenever there is a certain type of gradient path from $\tau $ to $\sigma $, by virtue of a correspondence between gradient paths and certain types of reduced expressions for permutations, and (2) a criterion for reversing several gradient paths, each of which is individually reversible, to cancel several pairs of critical cells.
-Along the way, we introduce the notion of a least-content-increasing labelling, a class of labellings for which critical cell cancellation seems to be particularly manageable.
-We also provide an elementary new proof of the homotopy type for intervals in weak order of the symmetric group, a new characterization for lexicographically first reduced expressions for permutations which was needed to prove (1), and we show that discrete Morse functions interact well with filtrations.
+We introduce and justify two new tools for cancelling critical cells in discrete Morse functions, in Sections 3 and 7, respectively: \begin{enumerate} \item A criterion for reversing several gradient paths, each of which is individually reversible, to simultaneously cancel several pairs of critical cells. \item A result showing that a pair of critical cells $\tau ,\sigma $ in a lexicographic discrete Morse function may be cancelled whenever there is a certain type of gradient path from $\tau $ to $\sigma $, by virtue of a correspondence between gradient paths and certain types of reduced expressions for permutations \end{enumerate} Section 7 also introduces the notion of a least-content-increasing labelling, a class of labellings for which critical cell cancellation seems to be particularly manageable.
+Section 4 very briefly shows how filtrations of simplicial complexes may help in constructing discrete Morse functions.
+Section 5 reviews the notion of lexicographic discrete Morse function, in preparation for later sections.
+It is quite helpful in cancelling critical cells to view these as coming from a filtration.
+Section 6 gives a new characterization for lexicographically first reduced expressions for permutations, as needed to prove (2) above.